Improving Active Travel across Wales

 Community engagement works best when it is part of an ongoing, continuous process that enables trusting relationships to build and strengthen over time.
 The Welsh government encourages local authorities to do this by engaging with their communities as part of an ongoing process.
 As demonstrated in the timeline above, the engagement period spans up to a year with two defined phases spread over long periods, allowing ample time for community engagement.

-Furthermore, by having a central hub where all consultations across the nation are posted, people that live in one local authority but work in another, can comment on what is happening in both.
+Furthermore, by having a central hub where all consultations across the nation are posted, people that live in one local authority but work in another can comment on what is happening in both.
 The local authorities believe that their consultations need to reflect the flexible and transient lives of their communities, and this method allows them to meet those needs.

-Transparency is a core part of the Commonplace platform, keeping an open and visible record of all comments, upholding a key part of the engagement process: being able to read others' comments.
+Transparency is a core part of the Commonplace platform, keeping an open and visible record of all comments, and upholding a key part of the engagement process: being able to read others' comments.
 As a result, the central project hub for Wales shows current consultations, and also past and future consultations.
 This means that other local residents and participants can see what their neighbours are saying at different stages in the project.
 This in itself encourages higher levels of participation.
-Such a transparent process doesn’t just inform, but ensures the local authorities remain accountable for taking the communities views into account as there is a digital record available for everyone to see.
+Such a transparent process doesn’t just inform but ensures the local authorities remain accountable for taking the communities views into account as there is a digital record available for everyone to see.